The role of near neutron drip-line nuclei in the $r$-process: Impact of near-neutron-drip-line nuclei on -process abundances

 Four sets of $r$-process simulations under astrophysical conditions with neutron number densities of $n_n = {10}^{25} \mathrm{~cm}^{-3}$, $n_n = {10}^{27} \mathrm{~cm}^{-3}$, $n_n = {10}^{28} \mathrm{~cm}^{-3}$, and $n_n = {10}^{30} \mathrm{~cm}^{-3}$, and a fixed irradiation time $\tau = 850~{\rm ms}$ and temperature $T = 1.5~{\rm GK}$, are selected as typical cases that represent astrophysical conditions corresponding to the abundances of different mass regions. $r$-process simulations with these conditions and unvaried nuclear physics inputs are regarded as baseline simulations.
+Note that the astrophysical conditions adopted in this work are relatively extreme, which is intended to bring the $r$-process path close to the neutron-drip line.
+Nevertheless, these conditions remain reasonable and fall within the scope of certain parameterized environments for supernova explosions~\cite{Farouqi2010Astrophys.J.} and neutron star mergers~\cite{Lippuner2015Astrophys.J.} in the dynamic $r$-process studies.
 The $r$-process paths and $r$-process abundances corresponding to these four sets of astrophysical conditions are presented in Fig.~\ref{fig4}.
 It can be observed from Fig. \ref{fig4} (a) that the $r$-process paths of these four cases under the selected conditions are generally close to the neutron-drip line.
 Note that not only the nuclei on the $r$-process paths can affect the $r$-process abundances, but also those close to the $r$-process path can affect the $r$-process abundances to varying extents.
 In this regard, the properties of near-neutron-drip-line nuclei could, in principle, potentially affect the results of all these four sets of simulations.
 The $r$-process simulations under these four cases correspond to the abundances of the $A\sim130$ peak, the rare-earth isotopes, the $A\sim 195$ peak, and superheavy radioactive nuclei respectively.
 This will be helpful for analyzing how the properties of near-neutron-drip-line nuclei affect the $r$-process abundances of nuclei in different mass regions.
 As can be seen in Fig.~\ref{fig4} (b), the weighted superposition of these four sets of $r$-process abundances can reproduce the Solar $r$-process abundances quite well.
 This means that the current sets of simulations represent reasonably some realistic scenarios for $r$-process studies to reproduce the observed $r$-process abundance.